epicsf/la1-analytics-scraper/README.md

 ### SMTP Server
 In the `send_email` function, we currently use [Gmail's Restricted SMTP Server](https://support.google.com/a/answer/176600?hl=en) to send email without having to provide any email login information, however this means the script can only send emails to Gmail or G Suite accounts.
 You can change these settings to your organization's SMTP server if you have one.

-### Social Media Events
+### Excluded Events
-Streams to Facebook and YouTube do not have any analytics information, so we exclude events with `Social Media` in their name from the summary email.
-If your social media events are named something other than this, they won't be excluded and you'll get an empty analytics summary email for them.
+Streams to Facebook and YouTube and test events do not generally have useful analytics information, so we exclude events with fewer than 5 viewers from the summary email.
+Their data will still be written to the JSON file.

 ### LA1 API Limits
 In one of the API requests we make to LA1, there is a `max=500` URL parameter.
 It's unclear whether that refers to the number of events returned or the number of detailed viewer analytics entries.
 If you have a large number of events or viewers, you should check to see that your data is not being truncated by this.